 Tasino, a town in Vladimir Region – Fin taso "flat, plain".

-Tuma, a settling in Klepiki district of Ryazan Region – Fin tumma “an oak”.
+Tuma, an urban settlement in Klepikovski district of Ryazan Region – Fin tumma “dark”.

 Turgosh', a village in Leningrad Region – Fin turkki "fell, fur", uusi "new".